mfbrauning/capstone_backend/README.md

 - As a user I can edit an artwork
 - As a user I can delete an artwork
 - As a user I can see a list of artists
 - As a user I can click on an artist and see a page with the artist information and list of artworks by the artist
 - As a user I can add a new artist
 - As a user I can edit an artist
 - As a user I can delete an artist
 - As a user I can see a list of museums/galleries
-- As a user I can click on a museum/gallery and see a page with the museum/gallery information
+- As a user I can click on a museum/gallery and see a page with the museum/gallery information and a list of artworks located in the museum/gallery
 - As a user I can add a new museum/gallery
 - As a user I can edit a museum/gallery
 - As a user I can delete a museum/gallery